 Most ironworkers learn through an apprenticeship or on-the-job training.

-A high school diploma or equivalent is generally required.
-Courses in math, as well as training in vocational subjects such as blueprint reading and welding, can be particularly useful.
+A high school diploma or equivalent is generally required to enter an apprenticeship.
+Workers learning through on-the-job training may not need a high school diploma or equivalent.
+Courses in math, as well as training in vocational subjects such as blueprint reading and welding, are useful.

-Most ironworkers learn their trade through a 3- or 4-year apprenticeship.
-For each year of the program, apprentices must have at least 144 hours of related technical training and 2,000 hours of paid on-the-job training.
-Nearly all apprenticeship programs teach both reinforcing and structural ironworking.
-On the job, apprentices learn to use the tools and equipment of the trade; handle, measure, cut, and lay rebar; and construct metal frameworks.
-In technical training, they are taught mathematics, blueprint reading and sketching, general construction techniques, safety practices, and first aid.
+On the job, apprentices and trainees learn to use the tools and equipment of the trade; handle, measure, cut, and lay rebar; and construct metal frameworks.
+They also learn about topics such as blueprint reading and sketching, general construction techniques, safety practices, and first aid.

 Licenses, Certifications, and Registrations

 Balance.
-Ironworkers often walk on narrow beams, so a good sense of balance is important to keep them from falling while doing their job.
+Ironworkers often walk on narrow beams, so a good sense of balance is important to keep them from falling.

 Physical stamina.
-Ironworkers must have physical endurance because they spend many hours performing physically demanding tasks, such as moving rebar, each day.
+Ironworkers must have physical endurance because they spend many hours each day performing physically demanding tasks, such as moving rebar.

 Physical strength.
 Ironworkers must be strong enough to guide heavy beams into place and tighten bolts.